 The Test doesn't tell us what the site will look like - this is just the start of the design process starts - but it does give us a good steer.
 Significantly, it also establishes a common language of visual design with the client, something that can prove very valuable later in the project.

 - A slideshow of 8-12 static screenshots.
 The slideshow needs to move on automatically after 20 seconds.
 Each slide should be labelled with a letter or number.

-- This sample slideshow from an academic website redesign uses homepages at wider screen widths, and includes images from charity, library and commercial websites as well as from academic sites.
-The examples cover a range of approaches.
+- For example, an academic website redesign uses homepages at wider screen widths, and includes images from charity, library and commercial websites as well as from academic sites.
+This cover a range of approaches.